MohamedMokhtar18/ArtOfMultiprocessor/README.md

 to note that any algorithm that implements integer registers can be adapted to implement registers that hold references to other objects, simply by treating those references as integers.
+##### An atomic register r is a linearizable implementation of the sequential register
+class shown in [SequentialRegister](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/SequentialRegister.java) Informally, an atomic register behaves exactly as we would
+expect: each read returns the “last” value written. threads communicate by reading and writing to atomic registers is intuitively appealing, and for a long time was the standard model of concurrent computation.It is also important to specify how many readers and writers are expected.
+Not surprisingly